ISISComputingGroup/ibex_developers_manual/Training-Instrument-Scientists-in-IBEX.md

 1. During this step check for general training tickets on the backlog because any people who need to be invited will be listed here.

 ### Decide which training venue to use
 Recent training courses have been presented in R80 (rooms CR16 & CR17) and in the Central Design Facility (CDF) suite in the Atlas Building.
 The CDF is a dedicated training and collaborative design facility, operated by RAL Space.
 If you wish to use the CDF, you need to book it with RAL Space.
+The CDF currently has 14 work stations.
+Historically, attendance has fluctuated between `<50%` and `100%` of those who sign up.
+It is possible to pair program on the training course.
+Feedback on this has been mixed so it is best not to overbook courses.

 To book the CDF Suite:
 * Contact Andrew Caldwell at RAL Space.
 Andrew administers CDF activities.
 Tell him which days you'd like to run the training.
 Andrew will tell you if those days are available.